H-ADJI/hrflow-indeed-assignment/README.md

 - salary (raw format)
 - job_type / employement_type
 - shift
-The following fields are available but where not considered :
-- work model : remote / in-person / hybrid
+- work model : remote / in-person / hybrid (computed from location)

 ### The job page

 The following fields will be extracted from a job page :

+- in platform job id
+- title
 - description
 - job location
 - company_name